manuGil/fair-code/tests/README.md

-# Add Test for your Code
+# Add Tests for your Code

-Always add tests for you code.
+Always add tests for your code.
 If you're developing with Python you can use one of the following packages to write tests:

 - [Unittest](https://docs.python.org/3/library/unittest.html)
 - [Py.test](https://docs.pytest.org/)

-> This file can be removed once you have understood the importance of writing test for your code.
+> This file should be removed once you have understood the importance of writing tests for your code.